| Title: | Access and Visualize AEMET Weather and Climate Data |

 extract_metadata |

-The resulting object has several layers, each one representing the forecast
+The resulting object has several layers, each representing one of the next

 terra package, such as terra::time() and terra::coltab().